 Tanya has contributed over 10 years work within the not-for-profit sector.
 Through her own experience of living with heart disease she founded hearts4heart in 2011, a National organisation supporting, educating and advocating for Australians living with heart disease.
 Through Tanya’s hard work and advocacy, hearts4heart has grown exponentially and is now seen as an expert voice in the field of patient education and support for heart disease and arrhythmia’s.
-Tanya is often called upon to present at clinician, research and industry conferences and contacted by the media to contribute to cardiac related stories.
+Following the success in Australia, hearts4heart has now expanded to New Zealand .Tanya is often called upon to present at clinician, research and industry conferences and contacted by the media to contribute to cardiac related stories.

 As CEO of the only cardiac patient advocacy group actively involved in market access discussions with Government, Tanya has been successful in re-energising the Australian cardiac community in the patient access to therapies discussion.
-She has also united Industry companies through roundtable meetings and regular teleconferences, to bring a single voice to the issue.
-Tanya has also made significant contributions through her involvement at the AIPS post budget breakfast, the Parliamentary Committees of ‘Friends of Heart & Stroke’ & ‘Friends of Medicine’.
+She has also united key stakeholders including clinicians, industry and politicians through roundtable meetings and regular teleconferences, to bring a single voice to the issue.
+Tanya has made significant contributions in patient access to therapies including catheter ablations and in various Government reviews.